nomonosound/log-wmse-audio-quality/README.md

 Relative audio quality metrics usually only input the two latter.
 However, logWMSE additionally needs the unprocessed audio, because it needs to be able to measure how well input audio was attenuated to the given target when the target is digital silence (all zeros).
 And it needs to do this in a "scale-invariant" way.
-In other words, the metric score should be the same if you gain the audio triplet by an arbitrary amount.
+The scale invariance in logWMSE is not exactly like SI-SDR, where the processed audio can have arbitrary scaling compared to the target and still get the same score. logWMSE requires the gain of the target to be consistent with the gain of the unprocessed sound.
+And the processed sound needs to be scaled similarly to the target for a good metric score.
+The scale invariance in logWMSE can be explained like this: if all three sounds are gained by an arbitrary amount (the same gain for all three), the metric score will stay the same.
+Internally, that property is implemented like this: the processed audio and the target audio are both gained by the factor that would be required to bring the filtered unprocessed audio to 0 dB RMS.

 logWMSE is scaled to the same order of magnitude as common SDR values.
 For example, logWMSE=3 means poor quality, while logWMSE=30 means very good quality.

 Please note the following limitations: